bezerraescossia/bezerraescossia/README.md

 ## Hello!
 Welcome to my GitHub profile 👋
-### My name is Rafael Bezerra or you can call me just Bezerra if you want to
+### My name is Rafael Bezerra or you can call me just Bezerra if you want to.

+I'm a mechanical engineer and a data science enthusiast.

 <!--
 **bezerraescossia/bezerraescossia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.